ChordPro/chordpro/docs/content/Using-ChordPro.md

 ## General command line options

+### about

 `--about` (short: `-A`)

 Prints version information about the ChordPro program.
 No other processing will be done.

+### encoding

 `--encoding=`_ENC_

 Specifies the encoding for input files.
 Default is UTF-8.
 ISO-8859.1
         (Latin-1) encoding is automatically sensed.

+### lyrics-only

-    --lyrics-only (short: -l)
+`--lyrics-only` (short: `-l`)

 Only prints lyrics.
 All chords are suppressed.

-        Useful to make prints for singers and other musicians that do not require chords.
+Useful to make prints for singers and other musicians that do not
+        require chords.

+### output

-    --output=*FILE* (short: -o)
+`--output=`_FILE_ (short: `-o`)

-        Designates the name of the output file where the results are written to.
+Designates the name of the output file where the results are written
+        to.

 The filename extension determines the type of the output.
+It should
-It should correspond to one of the backends that are currently supported:
+        correspond to one of the backends that are currently supported:

+* pdf
-        pdf   Portable document format (PDF).
+Portable document format (PDF).

-              If a table of contents is generated with the PDF, ChordPro also writes a CSV file containing titles and page numbers.
+If a table of contents is generated with the PDF, ChordPro
+              also writes a CSV file containing titles and page numbers.
               This CSV file has the same name as the PDF, with extenstion "pdf" replaced by <csv>.

+* txt
-        txt   A textual representation of the input, mostly for visual inspection.
+A textual representation of the input, mostly for visual
+              inspection.

+* cho
-        cho   A functional equivalent version of the ChordPro input.
+A functional equivalent version of the ChordPro input.

+### config

-    --config=*JSON* (shorter: --cfg)
+`--config=`_JSON_ (shorter: `--cfg`)

-        A JSON file that defines the behaviour of the program and the layout of the output.
+A JSON file that defines the behaviour of the program and the layout
+        of the output.
 See App::Music::ChordPro::Config for details.

 This option may be specified more than once.
-Each additional config file overrides the corresponding definitions that are currently active.
+Each additional config
+        file overrides the corresponding definitions that are currently active.